 The law does not distinguish between online and other courses.
 VCU may not disclose students' email addresses, addresses and phone numbers to a non-university official, including to another student unless they are enrolled in courses.
 Online instructors must ensure that student information is available only to students enrolled in courses.

 What about RamPages or similar blogs used in classes?

 RamPages, blogs and websites are available to the general public.
 University faculty and staff members may not disclose student contact information publicly without affirmative written consent, regardless of the media used to publish or share information.

 How does this law impact me as a student?

 Code of Virginia § 23.1-405(C) generally prohibits a university from disclosing your email address, physical address or telephone number to anyone other than a school official or another student without your consent.
-For more information about how the university uses and discloses your information with or without your consent, see go.vcu.edu/ferpa.
+Learn more about student information privacy.

 As a student, may I send group emails to other students?